sdurham24/MSDS-generator/README.md

 The entire process is logged in 'process_info.log' to track any errors and when these might have occurred.

+The script should be run from the directory in which the shipping_export CSV exists and the generated files will be created.

 The requirements file can be found in this repository.